 From 2020 the standard UK retirement ages will be increasing further, as announced a number of years ago.
 From 2020 the age from which people can draw the state pension increases to 66 years and it will increase steadily thereafter.
-Using the link at the end of this article you can find out when you become eligible.
+Use the link at the end of this article to can find out when you can draw your State Pension.

 The amount that anyone will receive from the UK State Pension, will not be enough to support them in a comfortable retirement so it is important that we all make additional private provision.
-I will be writing more about UK pension schemes. and retirement planning generally. before long but if you have any queries about any aspect of personal financial planning please contact me at firstname.lastname@example.org
+I will be writing more about UK pension schemes. and retirement planning generally. but if you have any queries about your retirement plans or any aspect of personal financial planning please contact me at email@example.com

 Obtain a form to request a State Pension forecast UK Government publications BR19